Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Dear people, there is a cloud coming from the sea, symbolic of the nations, and it is not what you might think.
 It is

-not about the white (or ominously dark) puffy things we see in the sky that pour rain on the earth.
-And, on a spiritual
+not about the white (or, ominously dark) puffy things we see in the sky that pour rain on the earth.
+And, on a

-level, it is not about the Holy Spirit being poured out on all mankind, as so many teach today.
-The cloud is about
+spiritual level, it is not about the holy spirit being poured out on all mankind, as so many teach today.
+The cloud is

-what will soon come forth from within a people who are the anointing of the Lord.
-In other words, the anointing is
+about what will soon come forth from within a people who are the anointing of the Lord.
+In other words, the